2021 CONGRESSIONAL ART COMPETITION

-Each Spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
+Members of the US House of Representatives sponsor a national arts competition each spring.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 COMPETITION RULES AND REGULATIONS

 The Rules for Students and Teachers must be followed to ensure acceptance into the Exhibition.

 The following is a summary of the Congressional Art Competition rules:

 Artwork entered in the contest may be no larger than 26 inches high, 26 inches wide, and 4 inches in depth and not weigh more than 15 pounds (even when framed).
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.

 Accepted mediums for the two-dimensional artwork are as follows:

 Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)